-1. The Harbormaster shall enforce all federal, state and local laws, ordinances, rules and regulations over which he or she has been given jurisdiction, including specifically, but not limited to the Coastal Waters Ordinance of the Town of Freeport and the provisions of 38 M.R.S.A., Sections 1-13.

-- 2. The Harbormaster shall oversee the Town's moorings, floats, gangways, wharves, and channels and ensure their proper maintenance is provided for. - 3.
-The Harbormaster shall regularly attend the Coastal Waters Commission meetings and inform the Commission of his/hertheir activities as well as provide such available information as may be requested by the Commission for the execution of its duties.
+- 1. The Harbormaster shall enforce all federal, state and local laws, ordinances, rules and regulations over which he or she has been given jurisdiction, including specifically, but not limited to the Coastal Waters Ordinance of the Town of Freeport and the provisions of 38 M.R.S.A., Sections 1-13. - 2.
+The Harbormaster shall oversee the Town's, floats, gangways, wharves, and channels and ensure their proper maintenance is provided for. - 3.
+The Harbormaster shall approve and control the placement of all moorings within the coastal waters of Freeport and maintain accurate records of all registered moorings. - 4.
+The Harbormaster shall regularly attend the Coastal Waters Commission meetings and inform the Commission of his/her activities as well as provide such available information as may be requested by the Commission for the execution of its duties.